Tableau vivant: On stage

 In the nineteenth century, tableaux vivants took such titles as "Nymphs Bathing" and "Diana the Huntress" and were to be found at such places as the Hall of Rome in Great Windmill Street, London.
-Other venues were the Coal Hole in the Strand and the Cyder Cellar in Maiden Lane.
+Other venues were the Coal Hole in the Strand and the Cider Cellar in Maiden Lane.
 Nude and semi-nude poses plastiques were also a frequent feature of variety shows in the US: first on Broadway in New York City, then elsewhere in the country.
 The Ziegfeld Follies featured such tableaux from 1917.
 The Windmill Theatre in London (1932–1964) featured nude poses plastiques on stage; it was the first, and for many years the only, venue for them in 20th-century London.